esp-rs/std-training/book/src/02_2_software.md

 Follow the steps below for a default installation of the ESP32-C3 platform tooling.

-🔎 Should you desire a customized installation (e.g. building parts from source, or adding support for Xtensa targets), instructions for doing so can be found in the [Rust on ESP targets](https://esp-rs.github.io/book/installation/index.html) chapter of the *Rust on ESP* Book.
+🔎 Should you desire a customized installation (e.g. building parts from source, or adding support for `Xtensa` targets), instructions for doing so can be found in the [Rust on ESP targets](https://esp-rs.github.io/book/installation/index.html) chapter of the *Rust on ESP* Book.

-## Rust toolchain
+## Rust Toolchain

 ✅ If you haven't got Rust on your computer, obtain it via <https://rustup.rs/>